 Somewhere Out in Space(Noise Records - 1997)

 Gamma Ray had been going through many line-up and sound changes until this album, but this is where everything locked into place.
 A final line-up change involved the guitar player (Schlachter) switching to bass, and a new drummer and guitarist, while Hansen remains on vocals and guitars.
 The new drums and guitars stand out in their impressive technical proficiency and definitely make their personal mark.
-The sound maintained its uptempo, melodic and playful speed-metal base, but added extra keyboards, electronic effects, and a space-theme.
+The sound maintained its up-tempo, melodic and playful speed-metal base, but added extra keyboards, electronic effects, and a space-theme.
 This whole ensemble will stick around for a while during many of the following releases.
-The production on this album is a tad on the booming, bombastic and echoing side, which hurts the sharp music, and this isn't helped by heavy use of keyboards on some tracks.
-Hansen's vocals have improved again and are almost there, but they still lack the power I look for and they get patchy when he attempts something out of his range.
-I keep thinking that the vocals are temporary stand-ins until the real vocalist arrives, and this is not helped by the fact the vocals are somewhat drowned in the loud music.
+The production on this album is a tad on the booming, bombastic and echoing side, which hurts the sharp music a lot, and this isn't helped by heavy use of keyboards on some tracks.
+Hansen's vocals have improved again and are almost there, but they still lack the power, quality and control I look for, and they get patchy when he attempts something out of his range.
 The music itself, technically and objectively speaking, is quite good and should appeal to many people.
 But, personally, I couldn't get into it and couldn't quite put my finger on what bothers me, especially since the guitar and drum playing impressed me.
-This is probably because of a combination of factors: The vocals and sound engineering are definite problems, also the simplistic vocal lines and keyboards tend to wander into simplistic radio-friendly heavy-metal territory too often, perhaps the compositions sometimes forget to breathe, perhaps the compositions are simply uninteresting, or perhaps it is simply the vocals and mixing.
-Either way, the music didn't grab me, but I can see it working very well for others.
+This is probably because of a combination of factors: The vocals and sound engineering are definite problems, also the simplistic vocal lines and keyboards tend to wander into radio-friendly heavy-metal territory too often on this release, and the bombastic compositions sometimes forget to breathe.
+Either way, the music didn't grab me for the most part, but I can see it working for others.
 The better tracks are the more epic and traditional-sounding power-metal tunes like 'The Guardians of Mankind' and 'The Winged Horse', and the title track crushes with its speed, but there is also a weak ballad once again and many cheesy or generic heavy metal tracks.
 In summary, I'd say the vocals and production hurt it the most, followed by the inconsistent tone and styles in the music.
 But the guitars and speed-metal instrumental playing are great.

 Power Plant(Noise Records - 1999)